H.120: Stream format

 background prediction.
 A final edition (without new technical content) was published in 1993 as a result of the creation of the ITU-T to replace the prior CCITT standardization body.

 Problems and knowledge gained

-H.120 video was not of good enough quality for practical use — it had very good spatial resolution (as differential PCM works on a pixel-by-pixel basis), but very poor temporal quality.
+H.120 video was not of good enough quality for practical use.
+Digital signal processing operations were minimized to enable real-time operation.
+Since differential PCM works on a pixel-by-pixel basis, reducing the bitrate sufficiently required lowering the spatial and temporal resolution, and the quantization of pixel differences was coarse.
+Frame memory storage was expensive at the time, further motivating a lowered spatial resolution.

+Each field of standard-definition video was subsampled vertically to 143 lines and horizontally to at most 256 samples per line (a 2:1 reduction vertically and about a 2.8:1 reduction horizontally).
+In moving areas, the number of samples per line was reduced by another factor of 2 using a quincunx sampling pattern.
+Difference values were coarsely represented using a quantization table with only 16 values of pixel differences.
+Fields were sometimes skipped to reduce temporal resolution as well.

 It became clear to researchers that to improve the video quality without exceeding the target bitrate for the stream, it would be necessary to encode using an average of less than one bit for each pixel.
 This would require groups of pixels to be coded together.
-This led to the discrete cosine transform (DCT) block-based codecs that followed H.120, such as H.261, the first practical video encoding standard.
+This led to the use of the discrete cosine transform in codecs that followed H.120, such as H.261, the first practical video encoding standard.